TuftsUniversity/box-api-access/README.md

    - 1st argument to command:  file you want to send to Box, with relative path
    - 2nd argument to command:  path of config file containing public and private key
-   - e.g. &quot;python sendLogs.py input/input.out config/config.json&quot;
+   - python sendLogs.py input/input.out config/config.json

    **Requirements:**